 (3) Blackboard/Piazza.
-We encourage the use of Blackboard to discuss assignments and assist one another with programming questions.
-You may ask questions or respond to queries on Blackboard regarding projects or other assignments, so long as you do not post any C code or detailed pseudocode, and so long as you do not provide specific solutions to the overall problem or algorithm design (even in English).
-Often, students believe that "simple" code is acceptable to place on Blackboard.
+We encourage the use of Blackboard or Piazza to discuss assignments and assist one another with programming questions.
+You may ask questions or respond to queries regarding projects or other assignments, so long as you do not post any C code or detailed pseudocode, and so long as you do not provide specific solutions to the overall problem or algorithm design (even in English).
+Often, students believe that posting "simple" code is acceptable.
 However, because there is a wide variation in what different students and instructors regard as "simple," we must be very strict about the ban against Blackboard code.
-Only an instructor, GTA or UTA is permitted to place code on blackboard unless it is code that has already been provided to all students (either as part of the assignment specification itself or within the class textbook).
+Only an instructor, GTA or UTA is permitted to place code on blackboard/piazza unless it is code that has already been provided to all students (either as part of the assignment specification itself or within the class textbook).

 (4) Discussing Blackboard/Piazza postings outside of Blackboard/Piazza.
 Students must not discuss postings from Blackboard/Piazza outside of the electronic system.
 "Summarizing" Blackboard statements or responses to another student verbally regarding an assignment is *not* acceptable, and is subject to the above ban on discussing assignment solutions.
 While it may seem harmless, Blackboard and Piazza were set up so that all assistance could be overseen by instructors/TAs/UTAs, and it is nearly impossible to truly duplicate this type of discussion outside of the system itself, thus creating the potential for either (unknown) mistaken advice, or for unfair advantage by certain students.
 If you truly wish to assist a fellow student, encourage him or her to log onto Blackboard/Piazza, and direct him/her to specific postings you find helpful.